-Floor plans, elevations and layout specifics
+Floor plans, elevations, and layout specifics

-Technology equipment and relationship to view lines and obstructions

-Define details and changes to IT equipment
+Technology equipment, and relationship to view lines, and obstructions Define details and changes to IT equipment

-Finalize lighting, zoning, switching, noise (NC), clearances HVAC requirements
+Finalize lighting, zoning, switching, noise (NC), clearances, and HVAC requirements

-Include final security requirements for classrooms and equipment.
+Include final security requirements for classrooms, and equipment.

-Provide a final written report of all IT Value Engineering decisions items and activities.
+Provide a final written report of all IT Value Engineering decisions items, and activities.

-Provide and updated a final Project Cost Estimate for IT deliverables.
+Provide, and updated a final Project Cost Estimate for IT deliverables.
 Provide a final project schedule as related to IT activities.

-Bid, Award and Construction Documents: The design professional is to provide the following during the construction phase.
+Bid, Award, and Construction Documents: The design professional is to provide the following during the construction phase.

-ITS/CNS shall be notified prior to the acceptance of all awards the selected IT contractor and systems selection and included in the final approval process for these systems.
+IT shall be notified before the acceptance of all awards including the selected IT contractor, and the cabling system's selection and IT shall be included in the final approval process for these systems.